MicrochipTech/PIC32CXBZ2_WBZ45x_ZIGBEE_BLE_BRIDGE/README.md

 ![](Docs/CI.PNG)

+#### Note

+To make the device as a Zigbee Coordinator, do not select "Act as bridge" option in the configuration options.

 - Add UART components needed for console logs and commands.
 Right click on the "⬦" in Zigbee console and add the satisfier and in the same way add SERCOM0 to the USART console.

 - The SERCOM0 UART configuration is depicted as follows.